laz0rshi/rt_prep/personal_runbooks/active_directory.md

 ## Introduction

 This runbook provides a comprehensive guide to Active Directory enumeration.
 It includes a variety of techniques and tools for discovering and exploiting Active Directory configurations.
+Windows enumeration should be completed first as it will give a better understanding of the given host.

 ## Table of Contents